ammonelzinga/MarshalleseTranslateWebsite/README.md

 # first_repo
 my first repo

+simon websocket note:

+Always remember to npm install, you may need to npm install ws. also npm init -y

+The websocket still uses HTTP but it is an 'upgrade'.
+You need to use a wss.handleUpgrade to get a socket to upgrade to websocket so that you can have communication back and forth between the server and the client.
+In this way they become peers.

+So we need to add code for the server end of things and the client end of things.

+We need to import ws first: const { WebSocketServer } = require('ws');

+When making an instance of of WebSocketServer you have the option to set 'noServer' to true.
+This will require you to manually include upgrade code but allows you to use your own server?
+I believe:

+ex:
+const wss = new WebSocketServer({ noServer: true });

+We also need to manually upgrade the connection to be Websocket:

+// Handle the protocol upgrade from HTTP to WebSocket
+    httpServer.on('upgrade', (request, socket, head) => {
+      wss.handleUpgrade(request, socket, head, function done(ws) {
+        wss.emit('connection', ws, request);
+      });
+    });

+you can use ws.on as an event listener. you can use ws.onmessage or .onclose or .onopen, etc. You can also do ws.on('message'...)
+I'm actually not sure what the difference so I will ask the TA once I turn this assignment in.

+For example you can say wss.on('connection', ....) or you can have ws.on('message'...)

+But here are the examples given:

+let connections = [];

+Okay so for this part, it seems we are using uuid.v4().
+I believe that is just the version of uuid.
+I tested it and it looks like uuid.v1() also works okay.
+The alive: true is important (setting it to false made the connection not work).
+But we are simply appending all the uuid's onto a connections list with this first function.

+    wss.on('connection', (ws) => {
+      const connection = { id: uuid.v4(), alive: true, ws: ws };
+      connections.push(connection);

+Now for the fun part.
+I believe this is executed when a message is sent over because it is .on('message').
+I beleive we do c.id !== connection.id because we don't need to send it back to the sender (but I believe for my startup I will want to do this differently because I want both people to see the same messages)
+      // Forward messages to everyone except the sender ws.on('message', function message(data) {
+        connections.forEach((c) => {
+          if (c.id !== connection.id) {
+            c.ws.send(data);
+          }
+        });
+      });

+I think I can basically just use this same code for my startup.
+This is basically adjusting the connections list (message recipient list we could say) so that the server doesn't try to send out a message to someone who isn't connected.

+      // Remove the closed connection so we don't try to forward anymore ws.on('close', () => {
+        connections.findIndex((o, i) => {
+          if (o.id === connection.id) {
+            connections.splice(i, 1);
+            return true;
+          }
+        });
+      });

+AS well as the ping and pong.
+These are used to help check for connections and I think I can bascially use this same code for the startup:

+// Respond to pong messages by marking the connection alive
+      ws.on('pong', () => {
+        connection.alive = true;
+      });
+    });

+    // Keep active connections alive
+    setInterval(() => {
+      connections.forEach((c) => {
+        // Kill any connection that didn't respond to the ping last time if (!c.alive) {
+          c.ws.terminate();
+        } else {
+          c.alive = false;
+          c.ws.ping();
+        }
+      });
+    }, 10000);
+  }
+}

+It's important to remember to module.export the class.

+This is how we would import the class we just made previously called PeerProxy:

+const { PeerProxy } = require('./peerProxy.js');

+And in the index.js file we can create an instance of the class and passing in an HttpService.
+You will get to see the "listening on port 3000' on the console once you run it with the visual studio debugger.

+const httpService = app.listen(port, () => {
+  console.log(`Listening on port ${port}`);
+});

+new PeerProxy(httpService);

+I"m just going to break down the websocket code for play.js to help me understand it:

+First things, we are giving a check to make sure that there is an http or ws connection?
+I think that's what the first line is doing.

+Creating a new websocket is a built in class of the websocket package.

+Here we are using the event listeners .onclose, .onopen, and .onmessage.

+It's calling this.displayMSG, for my startup I will have a function that displays the chat communication that will be different.

+One thing to note is how JSON is used to parse and stringify the data.
+This will be very imporant for when I need to dispaly the messages for my start up. configureWebSocket() {
+    const protocol = window.location.protocol === 'http:' ? 'ws' : 'wss';
+    this.socket = new WebSocket(`${protocol}://${window.location.host}/ws`);
+    this.socket.onopen = (event) => {
+      this.displayMsg('system', 'game', 'connected');
+    };
+    this.socket.onclose = (event) => {
+      this.displayMsg('system', 'game', 'disconnected');
+    };
+    this.socket.onmessage = async (event) => {
+      const msg = JSON.parse(await event.data.text());
+      if (msg.type === GameEndEvent) {
+        this.displayMsg('player', msg.from, `scored ${msg.value.score}`);
+      } else if (msg.type === GameStartEvent) {
+        this.displayMsg('player', msg.from, `started a new game`);
+      }
+    };
+  }

+ Here is another important funciton.
+This one is also a local function made, but I will need to make a similar one.
+This is how a socket can send an event, and then the configureWebSocket function will receive it.
+But it might go through the server first?
+I need to ask the TA to clarify this.
+Depending on the data received (the game type, which was specified when this broadcastEvent function is called) the configurewebsocket will do different things.

+  broadcastEvent(from, type, value) {
+    const event = {
+      from: from,
+      type: type,
+      value: value,
+    };
+    this.socket.send(JSON.stringify(event));
+  }
+}

+So its this socket.send function that is the bridge/sender to the configurewebsocket function and the rest of the local data.

 simon-login notes:

 This is probably the coolest part.
 I've been able to learn so much from the lecture with cookies and tokens!